TrellixVulnTeam/swahilipython_SCMU/Doc/library/random.rst

    Members of the population need not be :term:`hashable` or unique.
 If the population contains repeats, then each occurrence is a possible selection in the sample.

-   To choose a sample from a range of integers, use a :func:`range` object as an argument.
-This is especially fast and space efficient for sampling from a large
+   To choose a sample kutoka a range of integers, use a :func:`range` object as an argument.
+This is especially fast and space efficient for sampling kutoka a large
    population:  ``sample(range(10000000), k=60)``.

    If the sample size is larger than the population size, a :exc:`ValueError`